silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Fields/01_Common_Subclasses.md

+title: Common FormField Types
+summary: A table containing a list of the common FormField subclasses.

 # Form Field Types

 This is a highlevel overview of available `[api:FormField]` subclasses.
-An automatically generated list is available through our [API]
+An automatically generated list is available on the SilverStripe API documentation.

 ## Basic